 To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our Correspondence Desk in the Medical Records Department.
 See contact list on page 15.

 Someone from this department will contact you within 30 days about your request.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.

-If your medical information is maintained in an electronic format (known as an electronic medical record or an electronic health record), you have the right to request that an electronic copy of your record be given to you or transmitted to another individual or entity.
+If you're medical information is maintained in an electronic format (known as an electronic medical record or an electronic health record), you have the right to request that an electronic copy of your record be given to you or transmitted to another individual or entity.
 We will make every effort to provide access to your medical information in the form or format you request, if it is readily producible in such form or format.
-If the medical information is not readily producible in the form or format you request, your record will be provided in either our standard electronic format or, if you do not want this form or format, a readable hard copy form.
+If the medical information is not readily producible in the form or format you request your record will be provided in either our standard electronic format or if you do not want this form or format, a readable hard copy form.
 We may charge you a reasonable, cost-based fee for the labor associated with transmitting the electronic medical record.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may, under certain circumstances, request that the denial be reviewed.
 Another licensed health care professional chosen by the hospital will review your request and the denial.
-The person conducting the review will not be the person who denied your request.
+The person conducting the review will not be the one who denied your request.
 We will comply with the outcome of the review.

 Right to Amend.
 If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the hospital.